Jesse Perez Mendez, Ph.D., Dean

 Supplemental Certificates.
 Supplemental certificates are available for teachers holding an initial teaching certificate.
 Students may seek advanced certification in bilingual education, English as a second language, gifted and talented, generic special education, and visual impairment.
 Details are available on the college website under the appropriate program area.
 The bilingual and English-as-a-second-language certificates are available through the bilingual program area (www.educ.ttu.edu/edbl).
 Supplemental certificates in generic special education and visual impairment are available through the special education program area (www.educ.ttu.edu/edsp).

 Professional Certification Programs.
-The college offers professional certification programs in the following areas: principal, superintendent, school counselor, educational diagnostician, blended/personalized learning, master reading teacher, and professional reading specialist.
+The college offers professional certification programs in the following areas: principal, superintendent, school counselor, educational diagnostician, blended/personalized learning, master reading teacher, professional reading specialist, and certified orientation and mobility specialist.
 Some certificates may be combined with graduate programs leading to master’s degrees or doctoral degrees in the related program areas.
 Admission criteria for these certification programs are set by the program area faculty in which the programs are housed.
 For admission information and details about the programs, see the college website for the appropriate program area.
 The educational leadership program offers the principal and superintendent certificates, the counselor education program oversees counselor certification, the special education program offers the educational diagnostician certificate, and the language literacy program supervises the master reading teacher certificate and the professional reading specialist certificate.

 Recommendation for Supplemental and Professional Certificates.

-Students seeking supplemental and professional certificates must pass the appropriate TExES exam.
+Students seeking supplemental and professional certificates must pass the appropriate TExES exams.
 The registration process is explained online at www.educ.ttu.edu.
 After completing all requirements, students may apply for their certificate online from the State Board for Educator Certification (tea.texas.gov).

 Post Baccalaureate Initial Teaching Certification